Unravel the Health Effects of The World’s Dirtiest River—Citarum River, Indonesia

-The Citarum River, a river that flows on the land West Java Indonesia, is apparently the most polluted river in the world.
+The Citarum River, a river that flows on the land of West Java Indonesia, is apparently the most polluted river in the world.
 Still, Citarum River remains to play a crucial role in the economic development of our people—with more than 15 million people living on the Citarum River relies on its water supply.
 The water remains to be a source of drinking water for the densely populated provinces of West Java and DKI Jakarta.
 There are many industries of textiles, chemicals, paper, metals, pharmaceuticals, food and beverage products surrounding this river.
 According to the West Java Environmental Management Agency, harmful industrial wastes disposed to the river has exceed the current established quality standard—shockingly, there are as many as 48% of these industries that have an average waste disposal 10 times exceeding the established quality standard.

 Toxic Chemicals and Their Impact on Human Health

 We learn that the main source of pollution of the Citarum River came from industrial and domestic wastes.
 This fact is highly upsetting because many of the elements, including heavy metals, can not be broken down and can accumulate in the food chain, causing harmful effects on living things.